karthikholla/mission-accomplished/README.md

   * We make it as ENV in the Dockerfile or docker-compose file and  replace the env key with value in the jenkins file.
 In the jenkins server, we store the credentials.
 Also, we use `docker secret` command to store secrets.

 * SSL/Encryption Keys
-  * We use AWS KMS to encrypt all the necessary AWS resources.
+  * We use AWS Certificate manager for SSL and AWS KMS to encrypt all the necessary AWS resources.

 Question 3
 ----------